 Is tyre and alloy wheel insurance really worth the cost?

-If you’re the kind of driver who prefers to buy a brand-new car, you may have already been offered additional forms of insurance.
+If you’re in the process of buying a brand new car, you may have already been offered additional forms of insurance.
 From exterior paint and interior upholstery cover to scratch and dent insurance, you’ll find a wide range of optional extras you can pick up to protect your car.
 Two other forms of insurance offered when you buy from the dealership may be alloy wheel cover and dedicated tyre insurance.
 In the next sections, we’ll explore these two additional policies, explaining what they insure drivers against and in what circumstances they may be a beneficial option worth having in place.

 Current cars coming off the production line, particularly those with a higher price tag, are often equipped with thinner, low-profile style tyres.
 While these tyres provide a more stylish aspect, the downside can be that their design makes the likelihood of scuffing and scraping your alloys on the kerbside far higher, especially when you’re trying to park.
 While this vehicle damage is superficial rather than structural, it has the unpleasant result of instantly making your shiny new ride appear slightly second-hand, something new car buyers are keen to avoid.